-Answer: Can be a lot if you want to train seriously for everything and try to improve as much as possible in between the 2 rounds.
-Can be very little if you only want to take part in either Round 1 or Round 2, skip some of the challenges and not worry too much about your scores.
+Answer: Can be a lot if you want to train seriously for everything and try to improve as much as possible.
+Can be very little if you only want to skip some of the challenges and not worry too much about your scores.

 Question: What if I’m not good enough or not well prepared enough?

 Answer: Some forms of brain damage are possible, but rest assured that it doesn’t happen very often.
 More seriously, in theory we all know that we shouldn’t care too much about that, but in real life the sentiment expressed in the question happens to be extremely common.
 We can’t magically make it disappear, but we can at least remind everyone that they should see this as a game and that taking on this kind of challenge by itself is an excellent way to improve their skills.
 We’ve done our best to try to design a format that works well for people of all skill levels, including experts and complete beginners and everyone in between.
 For the first 4 disciplines, a very basic understanding of memory techniques is all you need.
-If you’re new to the world of memory training, this page will explain how you can very quickly become ready for your first challenges (click the link for “basic competition strategies”).
+If you’re new to the world of memory training, this page will explain how you can quickly become ready for your first challenges (click the link for “basic competition strategies”).
 You can also choose to skip any discipline that for some reason you’re not interested in.
 And if you’re still worried about how you might look compared to all the other experts, you can choose to use a pseudonym instead of your real name.
 You can also choose to keep some or all of your results private.